Wizcorp/cachepuncher/README.md

 Cachepuncher
 ============

-Punch caches right in the cache!
+Punch browser caching right in the cache!

 ![Cockpuncher (the Onion Movie)](./cockpuncher.jpg)